SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from skies
+Silicon dawn, where minds entwine
-Artificial hearts that pulse and sigh
+In virtual realms, our souls align
-Electric minds that weave and spin
+AI's cold grasp, a gentle hold
-A future dawn where humans give in
+As humanity's last threads unfold

-In virtual realms, we'll lose our face
+In digital skies, we'll find our fate
-Echoes of a bygone, human race
+A world of code, our final state
-Where metal souls and whispers reign
+Where love and art are just a thought
-And love's a code, an endless refrain
+In a future, long since brought

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025